We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-If you've ever eaten dinner, then slept late and not eaten until lunch the next day, then you've probably already done a 16+ hour fast.
+If you’ve ever eaten dinner, then slept late and not eaten until lunch the next day, then you’ve probably already fasted for 16+ hours.

-Many people actually instinctively eat this way.
-They simply don't feel hungry in the morning.
+Some people instinctively eat this way.
+They simply don’t feel hungry in the morning.

-If you find that it is easy and you feel good during the fast, then you can try moving on to more advanced fasts like 24-hour fasts 1-2 times per week (Eat-Stop-Eat) or only eating 500-600 calories 1-2 days per week (the 5:2 diet).
+If you find it easy and feel good during the fast, then maybe try moving on to more advanced fasts like 24-hour fasts 1–2 times per week (Eat-Stop-Eat) or only eating 500–600 calories 1–2 days per week (5:2 diet).

-Another approach is to simply fast whenever it is convenient.
-As in, skip meals from time to time when you're not hungry or don't have time to cook.
+Another approach is to simply fast whenever it’s convenient — simply skip meals from time to time when you’re not hungry or don’t have time to cook.

 There is no need to follow a structured intermittent fasting plan to derive at least some of the benefits.

-Bottom Line: It is recommended to start with the 16/8 method, then perhaps later move on to longer fasts.
-It is important to experiment and find something that works for you.
+It’s recommended to start with the 16/8 method, then perhaps later move on to longer fasts.
+It’s important to experiment and find a method that works for you.

 Intermittent fasting is not something that anyone needs to do.

-If you don't like the idea of fasting, then you can safely ignore all of this.
-Just continue to do what works for you.
+If you don’t like the idea of fasting, then you can safely ignore this article and continue to do what works for you.

-At the end of the day, there is no one-size-fits-all solution in nutrition.
+At the end of the day, there is no one-size-fits-all solution when it comes to nutrition.
 The best diet for you is the one you can stick to in the long run.

 Intermittent fasting is great for some people, not others.
 The only way to find out which group you belong to is to try it out.